-Anesthetic breathing circuits/system deliver oxygen and anesthetic gases to the subject.
+Anesthetic breathing circuits/systems deliver oxygen and anesthetic gases to the subject.
 They also assist in ventilation and removing exhaled carbon dioxide.
 These systems can be divided into two main categories: re-breathing and non-rebreathing systems.
-Re-breathing systems involve passing of expired gases through soda lime canister or other chemical absorbers to eliminate carbon dioxide.
+Re-breathing systems involve the passing of expired gases through a soda lime canister or other chemical absorbers to eliminate carbon dioxide.
 The subject then rebreathes this filtered gas.
-However, the use of rebreathing systems is recommended in subjects that weigh over 7 kg since the unidirectional valves used in the maintenance of flow direction leads to increased resistance of breathing.
+However, the use of rebreathing systems is recommended in subjects that weigh over 7 kg since the unidirectional valves used in the maintenance of flow direction lead to increased resistance to breathing.

 On the other hand, non-rebreathing circuits are generally used for subjects under 7 kgs.
 These systems deliver oxygen and anesthetic gases with less resistance to breathing.
 Unlike, the rebreathing systems, non-rebreathing systems rely on specially designed circuits and higher gas flow to exhaust carbon dioxide.

 While selecting a breathing system, it is important to consider that different types of breathing systems yield different degrees of resistance to breathing and vary in dead space volumes.
-The respiratory efforts put in by the subjects is highly influenced by the degree of resistance offered by these systems.
-Greater the resistance to the gas flow, greater the respiratory effort by the subject; excessive effort can lead to respiratory muscles fatigue, depress respiration and increase the oxygen need of the animal.
+The respiratory efforts put in by the subjects are highly influenced by the degree of resistance offered by these systems.
+Greater the resistance to the gas flow, the greater the respiratory effort by the subject; excessive effort can lead to respiratory muscles fatigue, depress respiration, and increase the oxygen need of the animal.
 The volume of dead space determines the amount of expired carbon-rich gas that remains in the breathing system.
-Significant re-inhalation of this gas by the subject can result in the rise of blood carbon dioxide concentration and other adverse effects.
+Significant re-inhalation of this gas by the subject can result in a rise in blood carbon dioxide concentration and other adverse effects.

 Other factors to be considered when selecting a breathing system, apart from the ease and efficiency of carrying out assisted ventilation, are tidal volume and minute volume of the subject’s respiratory system.
 Tidal volume refers to the volume of gas drawn into the respiratory tract with each breath, while minute volume is calculated as the product of the tidal volume and the respiratory rate.
 However, the latter measure may not always be equivalent to the flow of gas delivered by the breathing system.
 Usually, the gas flow must be three times the subject’s minute volume.
 Regardless of the choice of anesthetic breathing system, a face mask, nasal tube or an endotracheal tube will be required to connect it to the subject.
 Many breathing systems are equipped with a reservoir for unused gas to reduce the required fresh gas flows by anesthetic machine.